BPRJon/bastard-library/README.md

 node:check() will run the check function of the node, and will just likely set it's node status if you've correctly set up its check functions

 node:tick() will run the node's children in the case of a branch, and the callback in the case of the leaf. this is a way to bypass checking down the tree if say you need someone to do something instantly and skip the tree temporarily

+# Hologram Handler V1

+////// SERVER //////

+## holoHandler.createHolograms( BaseEntity, tblHoloData, callbackCompleted or nil, createSound or nil )

+Create holograms based on the data from tblHoloData.
+Table must be formated like {Position vec,Angle ang,Model str,Scale vec,Parent str or nil, Clips tbl or nil, Index str or nil}

+### VARS

+ - BaseEntity (entity)
+     - The root entity for the entire model
+ - tblHoloData (table)
+     - Table of hologram data for creation
+ - callbackCompleted (function)
+     - Function that will be run when completed with holo creation.
+Has one input of tblHolograms which holds the holo entities
+ - createSound (string)
+     - Sound to be played when a hologram is created

+## holoHandler.jumbleHolograms( BaseEntity, tblHolograms, tblHoloData, jumbleSound )

+Jumble holograms and recreates them in order to fix source rot.

+### VARS

+ - BaseEntity (entity)
+     - The root entity for the entire model
+ - tblHolograms (table)
+     - Table of hologram entities to be jumbled
+ - tblHoloData (table)
+     - Table of hologram data for recreation
+ - jumbleSound (string)
+     - Sound to be played when a hologram is jumbled